Forest Service, USDA.

 OMB Number: 0596-0182.

 Abstract: The Forest Service and cooperating wildland firefighting agencies need adequate types and quantities of qualified fire chemical products available to accomplish fire management activities as safely and effectively as possible.
 To accomplish this objective, the Agency evaluates and pre-approves commercial wildland firefighting chemicals.
-The Agency may be required to submit the formulations to the US Fish and Wildlife Service and NOAA Fisheries during the evaluation process.
-All products must meet the requirements of specifications identified and maintained by the Wildland Fire Chemical Systems (WFCS) staff at the Forest Service Missoula Technology and Development Center (MTDC).
+The Agency is required to submit the formulations to the U.S. Fish and Wildlife Service and National Oceanic Atmospheric Administration Fisheries during the evaluation process.
+All products must meet the requirements of specifications identified and maintained by the Wildland Fire Chemical Systems (WFCS) staff at the National Technology & Development Program (Missoula).
 After a product evaluation has been completed successfully, the product is added to the Qualified Products List (QPL) for the appropriate product type.
-All Forest Service procurements of wildland fire chemicals are made from these lists.
+All Federal procurements of wildland fire chemicals are made from these lists.

 To initiate an evaluation, product manufacturers (or authorized suppliers) enter into an agreement with the Forest Service and pay all costs associated with the submission and evaluation of the product.
 Once the agreement is in place and funds are deposited to cover the associated costs, the manufacturer submits the following information to WFCS:

-2. Identification of the source of supply for each ingredient,
+2. Identification of a specific company as the source of supply for each ingredient;

-3. Copies of the Material Safety Data Sheet (MSDS) for the product and for each ingredient used to prepare the product, and
+3. Copies of the Safety Data Sheet (SDS) for the product and for each ingredient used to prepare the product (from the company that supplies that chemical); and

 4. Specific mixing requirements and performance information.

-Review of the submitted information assures that the product does not contain ingredients meeting the criteria for Chemicals of Concern, that is by appearing on one or more of the following lists:
+Review of the submitted information assures that the product does not contain ingredients meeting the criteria for Chemicals of Concern.
+Chemicals of Concern are defined as chemicals appearing on one or more of the following lists:

-- International Agency for Research on Cancer (IARC) Monographs for Potential Carcinogens.
+- International Agency for Research on Cancer (IARC) Monographs for Potential Carcinogen;

-The collection of this information for each product submission is necessary due to the length of time needed to test the product (18 to 24 months) and need to ensure that products are safe and effective prior to purchase and use.
-This information collection and the product evaluation must be conducted on an on-going basis to ensure the Agency can solicit and award contracts in a timely manner to provide firefighters with safe and effective wildland fire chemical products.
+The collection of this information for each product submission is necessary due to the length of time needed to test the product (16 to 18 months) and the need to ensure that products do not pose a hazard for laboratory personnel during the evaluation prior to purchase and use.
+This information collection and the product evaluation must be conducted on an ongoing basis to ensure the Agency can solicit and award contracts in a timely manner to provide firefighters with safe and effective wildland fire chemical products.

 Estimate of Annual Burden: 4.5 hours.